Datacooee/slate/source/index.html.md

 # Introduction

-This API documentation is to give you an overview for connecting with the Datacooee http API.
-The Datacooee platform is expecting to receive a json string so we will look at that also.
+This API documentation is to give you an overview for connecting inputs to the Datacooee http API.

+We will cover:

+* Header details
+* json string

-_(Here are just a few quick tips to get you started)_
+_(These are just a few tips to get you started.
+We will be expanding the API over time)_

 # You will need

  * Set up your **Input** in Datacooee

- * Select **Data Source** "Send to Datacooee API" in the Input setup
+ * Select **Data Source** "API" in the Input setup

  * Make a note of your *Organisation ID* and *API KEY* for the header